-In addition, the following supplemental materials must be submitted to the UNC Orofacial Pain Graduate Program by the application deadline:
+The following supplemental materials must be submitted to the Orofacial Pain Program Director via mail or email before the application deadline:

 All prospective residents must hold a DDS, DMD or equivalent degree.
 Admission criteria are applied equally to all applicants regardless of race, sex, national origin or religion.
 The University of North Carolina and the Orofacial Pain Graduate Program encourage minority resident applications.

 APPLICATION TO THE ORAL BIOLOGY PhD PROGRAM (Pain Neurobiology track), UNIVERSITY OF NORTH CAROLINA GRADUATE SCHOOL